 It puts the managers in a better position to dispense their administrative functions in line with organizational goals thus leading to efficiency in operations.

-Cons on the using the software
+Cons on the using employee monitoring tools

 Staffs work under pressure

 The National Institute for Occupational Safety and Health identifies that monitoring employee activities at work has the potential to put staff under undue pressure.
-Such emotional strain on the workers can impact on their mental health in the long run.
+Such emotional strain on the workers can impact their mental health in the long run.

 American Psychological Association identifies that if a team feels unhappy at work, it could lead to depression and heart issues.
 When employees discover they are under surveillance, it creates a feeling of mistrust, resulting in poor mental well-being.